 Other than operating licenses for our mining and processing facilities, there are no third-party patents, licenses or franchises material to our business.
-Our intellectual property primarily consists of trade secrets, know-how and trademarks, including our name US SILICA® and products with trademarked names such as OTTAWA WHITE®, MIN-U-SIL®, MYSTIC WHITE II®, Q-ROK®, SIL-CO-SIL®, PREMIUM HICKORY®, US SILICA WHITE® and InnoProp®, among others.
-We principally rely on trade secrets, rather than patents, to protect our proprietary processes, methods, documentation and other technologies, as well as certain other business information.
+Our intellectual property primarily consists of trade secrets, know-how and trademarks, including our name US SILICA® and products with trademarked names such as OTTAWA WHITE®, MIN-U-SIL®, MYSTIC WHITE II®, Q-ROK®, SIL-CO-SIL®, PREMIUM HICKORY®, US SILICA WHITE®, InnoProp® and SANDBOX® among others.
+We own patents and have patent applications pending related to Sandbox, our "last mile" logistics solution.
+All of the issued patents have an expiration date after August 20, 2027 with a majority of issued patents expiring after December 21, 2031.
+With respect to our other products, we principally rely on trade secrets, rather than patents, to protect our proprietary processes, methods, documentation and other technologies, as well as certain other business information.
 Although we do seek patents from time to time, patent protection requires a costly and uncertain federal registration process that would place our confidential information in the public domain.
 As a result, we typically utilize trade secrets to protect the formulations and processes we use to manufacture our products and to safeguard our proprietary formulations and methods.
 We believe we can effectively protect our trade secrets indefinitely through the use of confidentiality agreements and other security measures.